clairemr/100-days-of-code/r1-log.md

 Updated CSS to have 10x12 grid and percentages, instead of fixed px.
 Might change back though Updated scoring system to include bonuses, and show on the screen
 Tomorrow: minimise empty columns to pull them together

+### R1D7
+Started playing with pulling columns together, didn't work the way I was hoping it would.
+Will come back to it tomorrow